-Simon-Erdős School of Design Sciences (or “DESC”), hosted in British Columbia, Canada and Shanghai, China, collaborates with leading corporations and institutions for research – as global cross-border flows are shifting toward Asia on several dimensions – trade, capital, knowledge, digital skills, culture, resources, and the environment.
+Simon-Erdős School of Design Sciences (or “DESC”), hosted in British Columbia, Canada, collaborates with leading corporations and institutions for research – as global cross-border flows are shifting toward Asia on several dimensions – trade, capital, knowledge, digital skills, culture, resources, and the environment.
 It’s easy to travel around the countries to explore history and culture.
 The music, the arts, food and sport – particularly football, basketball, tennis and cricket.
 When you live and study here, you find activities to suit all interests

 Various academic schools hold different ideas about the precise meaning of culture, and more than 340 definitions have been noted.
 From the perspective of empirical study, some scholars have argued that culture is a set of customary beliefs and values that is handed down through the generations by ethnic groups, religious groups and social organizations.